 Once upon a time, iOS development tools were fairly simple and static.
-Objective C was a mature language which was founded on good old C. Cocoapods was only accepted dependency manager.
+Objective C was a mature language that was founded on good old C. Cocoapods was only accepted as, dependency manager.
 Then Swift happened.
 No pointers, no semicolons, no .h files.
 It offered a safe haven for those who do not know C/C++ or Java.
 Swift 1.0 was a fun tool to use.

 To keep cycle in motion, tools must be fixed and reliable.
 Here is the 5 essential dev tools by Mobven iOS team.

 Cocoapods: As a dependency manager, Cocoapods works like Ruby Gems.
 It just works and saves countless hours.
-We use it both our applications and frameworks internally and publicly.
+We use both our applications and frameworks internally and publicly.

 Capture: In in-app development, creating a bug scenario is a daunting task.
 With Capture, our QA teams easily point the faulty UI implementations and crash situations.